CyberCookie/siegel/src/ui_build/README.md

         [pluginsKeysMap.html]: {
             options: { /* plugin options */ }

+            /* could be a function with default options as a first parameter */ options(defaultOptions) {
+                defaultOptions.scriptLoading = 'defer'
+                return defaultOptions
+            }
         },

         /*
             If you want to add additional plugin then no special key is required.
             At least it shouldn't overlap with existing one.